About

 Dr Michele McKenner

-I have a particular interest in autism spectrum conditions (ASC) which were the subject of my doctoral thesis at University College London.
+I have a particular interest in autism spectrum conditions which were the subject of my doctoral thesis at University College London.

 Prior to becoming a clinical psychologist I studied modern languages at Wadham College, Oxford and then law at the College of Law, qualifying as a solicitor in 1999.
 I spent 13 years working as a lawyer in the City and then in the field of entertainment prior to retraining as a clinical psychologist.